Antique Appraisal Cost Guide: Fees, Scope, and Quote Questions

 Review the fee transparency index and antiques fee guide before comparing proposals.

 How much does an antique appraisal cost?
-There is no single safe price because antiques vary by category, item count, research depth, intended use, deadline, and inspection needs.
-Ask for a written scope and fee model before comparing quotes.
+There is no single safe price.
+Category, item count, research depth, intended use, deadline, and inspection needs all change the quote.
+Ask for a written scope and fee model.

 Is a flat fee better than an hourly appraisal fee?
 Neither model is automatically better.
-A flat fee can work for narrow assignments, while hourly pricing can be more realistic for mixed estates or research-heavy objects.
-The key is clear scope and written disclosure.
+Flat fees can work for narrow assignments.
+Hourly pricing can fit mixed estates or research-heavy objects.
+The key is clear scope.

 Should an antique appraiser charge based on the item value?
-Buyers should be cautious about fees based on the appraised value.
-A fee-transparent, independent appraiser should explain non-contingent pricing before the assignment starts.
+Be cautious with fees based on appraised value.
+A fee-transparent appraiser should use non-contingent pricing and explain it before work starts.

 What information helps lower quote uncertainty?
-Good front, back, detail, mark, label, damage, and scale photos help.
-Add dimensions, materials, item counts, provenance, deadlines, prior reports, receipts, and the reason you need the appraisal.
+Send front, back, detail, mark, label, damage, and scale photos.
+Add dimensions, materials, item count, provenance, deadline, prior reports, receipts, and intended use.

 Can one antique appraisal report support every purpose?
-Often no. Insurance, estate, donation, litigation, and resale questions can use different value definitions, report depth, and documentation standards.
+Often no. Insurance, estate, donation, litigation, and resale questions can use different value definitions and report depth.
 State the intended use before hiring.

 When should I use FAIR match instead of browsing the directory?
-Use FAIR match when you are unsure which specialty applies, have a mixed estate, need a deadline-sensitive workflow, or want help routing the request toward a fee-transparent appraiser path.
+Use FAIR match when the specialty is unclear, the estate is mixed, the deadline is tight, or you want help routing the request toward a fee-transparent appraiser path.